-The Department of Education is considering making changes to the PLUS loan credit evaluation process.
+The Department of Education proposed changes to the PLUS loan credit evaluation process in August 2014.
 Our policy brief highlights the importance of setting ability-to-pay standards for all PLUS loans and ensuring that parent PLUS loan borrowers in particular have access to more flexible repayment options.

 Loan Terms, Fees, and Limits

 For new PLUS loans issued July 1, 2014 through June 30, 2015, the fixed interest rate is 7.21%.

 The fixed rate for older Direct PLUS is 7.9%.
 Interest rates for PLUS Loans taken out prior to July 1, 2006 are variable and capped at 9%.

 There are also origination fees for PLUS loans, currently 4.2%.

 There is no specific limit on the amount of PLUS loans a student or parent can borrow.
 The maximum amount is the cost of attendance minus any other financial aid received.